-- Compensating time off may accumulate not to exceed forty-eight (48) hours.
-Employees may use a maximum of ninety-six (96) hours of compensating time off in a calendar year. - D. 15.3 Comp time must be used in a minimum of four (4) hour blocks between the hours of 0800 1200 and a minimum of five (5) hour blocks between the hours of 1200 1700. - E. Effective January 1, 2024, all overtime will be compensated through overtime pay, and employees will no longer be permitted to opt for compensating time off as an alternative form of compensation.
+- A. During 2023, at the employee's option, compensating time off at the applicable premium rate may be accrued in lieu of overtime or callback pay.
+Compensating time off may accumulate not to exceed forty-eight (48) hours.
+Employees may use a maximum of ninety-six (96) hours of compensating time off in a calendar year. - B. Comp time must be used in a minimum of four (4) hour blocks between the hours of 0800 1200 and a minimum of five (5) hour blocks between the hours of 1200 1700. - C. Effective January 1, 2024, all overtime will be compensated through overtime pay, and employees will no longer be permitted to opt for compensating time off as an alternative form of compensation.
 All compensatory time accrued as of December 31, 2023, will be cashed out at the employee's then-applicable rate of pay.
-Payment will be included in the first payroll period in 2024. - 15.3 The imployees who work on a normally scheduled PDO shall be compensated as follows: - A. Employees shall be paid at the appropriate rate (overtime or double time) for all hours worked. - A. Twenty-four (24) or twelve (12) hours in the case of suppression personnel (based on applicable schedule) or or eight (8) or ten (10) hours, as applicable in the case of 40-hour personnel, shall be deducted from the employee's PDO balance. - C. If the employee chooses to cancel his/hertheir normally scheduled PDO per department policy and report to work, all hours worked shall be paid at straight time and the employee's PDO balance will not be reduced for that day. - 15.4 15.5 In the event a bargaining unit member is called into work for overtime and subsequently sent home as not needed, such employee will be paid a minimum of two (2) hours of straight time at the pay rate of that individual.
+Payment will be included in the first payroll period in 2024. - 15.3 Employees who work on a normally scheduled PDO shall be compensated as follows: - A. Employees shall be paid at the appropriate rate (overtime or double time) for all hours worked. - B. Twenty-four (24) hours in the case of suppression personnel or eight (8) or ten (10) hours, as applicable in the case of 40-hour personnel, shall be deducted from the employee's PDO balance.
+If the employee chooses to cancel their normally scheduled PDO per department policy and report to work, all hours worked shall be paid at straight time and the employee's PDO balance will not be reduced for that day. - 15.4 In the event a bargaining unit member is called into work for overtime and subsequently sent home as not needed, such employee will be paid a minimum of two (2) hours of straight time at the pay rate of that individual.

-ARTICLE 16 - 16.
-Apprentice Program
+ARTICLE 16 - Apprentice Program